History of Chennai: 1750s to the end of the British Raj

 The development of a harbour in Madras led the city to become an important centre for trade between India and Europe in the 18th century.
 In 1788, Thomas Parry arrived in Madras as a free merchant and he set up one of the oldest mercantile companies in the city and one of the oldest in the country (EID Parry).
 John Binny came to Madras in 1797 and he established the textile company Binny & Co in 1814.
 Spencer's started as a small business in 1864 and went on to become the biggest department stores in Asia at the time.
 The original building which housed Spencer & Co. was burnt down in a fire in 1983 and the present structure houses one of the largest shopping malls in India, Spencer Plaza.
 Other prominent companies in the city included Gordon Woodroffe, Best & Crompton, Higginbotham's, Hoe & Co and P. Orr & Sons.

 Millions of people starved to death throughout British ruled Tamil Nadu, around 3.9 million people perished in Chennai alone within two years of 1877–78.

 Madras was the capital of the Madras Presidency and thus became home to important commercial organisations.
 Breaking with the tradition of the closed and almost wholly British controlled system of the English East India Company, The Madras Chamber of Commerce was founded in 1836 by Fredrick Adam, Governor of the Madras Presidency (the second oldest Chamber of Commerce in the country).
 Thereafter in a nod to the declining fortunes of the British textile owners and skilled workers who were still extant in the city, the Madras Trades Association was established in 1856, by which the old colonial families still involved in the skilled and textile trades were granted entry into the British and Indian financial trade system.
-In turn, the Madras Stock Exchange was established in 1920.
+The Madras Stock Exchange was established in 1920.

 In 1906, the city experienced a financial crisis with the failure of its leading merchant bank, Arbuthnot & Co.
-The crisis also imperiled Parry & Co and Binny & Co, but both found rescuers.
+The crisis also imperilled Parry & Co and Binny & Co, but both found rescuers.
 The lawyer V. Krishnaswamy Iyer made a name for himself representing claimants, mostly wealthy Hindus and Muslims who had lent money on the failed bank.
 The next year, flush with funds won from the original British owners who had capitalized the bank, he organized a group of Chettiar merchants to found Indian Bank, with which he funded new Indian enterprises and broke into the previously closed ranks of the British financial system.
 The bank still has its corporate headquarters in the city.

-During World War I, Madras (Chennai) was shelled by the German light cruiser SMS Emden, resulting in 5 civilian deaths and 26 wounded.
-The crew of a merchant ship also destroyed by the Germans that night.
+During World War I, Madras (Chennai) was shelled by the German light cruiser SMS Emden, causing 5 civilian deaths and 26 wounded.